 Stay up to date on the developing stories making headlines.

-One person was shot and killed and four others injured, including three police officers, Saturday night in Haltom City, Texas, police said.
+Two people were shot and killed and four others injured, including three police officers, Saturday night in Haltom City, Texas, police said.
 Sgt.
-Rick Alexander of Haltom City police said during a briefing that the three officers did not suffer any life-threating injuries as one officer was hit in the right arm, finger and leg, a second male officer hit in both legs and a third officer hit in upper thigh.
-An elderly female had called 911 and police arrived at the residence where officers returned fire during the incident, Alexander said.
+Rick Alexander of Haltom City police said during a briefing that the three officers did not suffer any life-threatening injuries, as one officer was hit in the right arm, finger and leg, a second male officer was hit in both legs and a third officer was hit in the upper thigh.
+"If they wouldn't have been prepared, this situation could have turned out a lot worse," Haltom City Police Chief Cody Phillips said.

 One person is dead after an accident during the "pyrotechnic portion" of an air show in Michigan, police said.
 Chris Darnell, 40, died while driving a race truck dubbed the Shockwave Jet Truck during the air show, police said in an update Saturday evening.
 Dramatic video by attendees of the air show captured the truck racing two aircraft on the runway before the accident occurred.